rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

-Before you begin the Cisco ASA password recovery, connect the DB9-end of the serial cable to your PC serial port and plug the other end of the cable into the **console** port at the back of the Cisco ASA.
+Before you begin the Cisco ASA password recovery, connect the DB9-end of the serial cable to your PC serial port and plug the other end of the cable into the console port at the back of the Cisco ASA.
 If you do not have a serial port, then you should use a USB-to-serial adapter cable.

-Connect to the console using a terminal emulator with the specifications shown in the following image:
+Connect to the console by using a terminal emulator with the specifications shown in the following image:

    ![]({% asset_path 2019-02-20-recover-passwords-for-network-devices/Picture3.png %})